needle-mirror/com.unity.remote-config-runtime/Documentation~/upgrade-guide.md

 # Remote Config Runtime upgrade guide

-You do not need to take any actions to upgrade your project to this package version.
+Do not upgrade this package if you are using Unity Editor 2018 LTS or Tech Stream 2019.
+Versions below 2019.4 (LTS) are not supported.

 For a full list of changes and updates in this version, see the [Remote Config Runtime](../changelog/CHANGELOG.html) package changelog.